PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 --- [Concurrency Control introduction](https://www.postgresql.org/docs/current/mvcc-intro.html)

 Wait what?
 What is MVCC?
 Well, turns out that after the SQL standards came another type of Isolation: **Snapshot Isolation**.
 Instead of locking that row for reading when somebody starts working on it, it ensures that **any transaction will see a version of the data that is corresponding to the start of the query**.
-It provides a good balance between **performance and consistency**.
+As it is providing a good balance between **performance and consistency**, it became [a standard used by the industry](https://en.wikipedia.org/wiki/List_of_databases_using_MVCC).

-[As MVCC is pretty well a well established standard](https://en.wikipedia.org/wiki/List_of_databases_using_MVCC), I look forward to dig into it and do a blogpost!

 ---